Make Container Farming Your New Year's Resolution!

 4) Accomplish something every day

 Successes, no matter how small, trigger the release of dopamine in your brain, leading to feelings of pleasure and motivation.
-Farming in the Leafy Green Machine involves a multitude of small, tangible accomplishments everyday –seeding, transplanting, harvesting, cleaning – making you excited to come back and do more.
+Farming in the Greenery involves a multitude of small, tangible accomplishments everyday –seeding, transplanting, harvesting, cleaning – making you excited to come back and do more.

 5) Work with your hands

 Working with your hands can do wonders for your emotional health.
 Using your hands can increase happiness by promoting feelings of vitality and effectiveness.
 This in turn can reduce stress and depression, and relieve anxiety.
-Farming with the Leafy Green Machine involves hours of calm and methodical work, providing you with these benefits every day.
+Farming with the Greenery involves hours of calm and methodical work, providing you with these benefits every day.

 "As soon as someone tastes our greens, it is instant enthusiasm and some recognition that we are farming, albeit modernly.
 The neighborly ol’ timers have taken tours and been amazed to see all that’s growing inside.”